Albert Badrikian: Early life and education

-Badrikian was born on January 11 in 1933 in Lyon, as the third child of a family that had immigrated from Armenia.
+Badrikian was born on January 11, 1933, in Lyon, as the third child of a family that had immigrated from Armenia.
 He attended university in Lyon, where he wrote two thesis papers, including one on stochastic processes in Banach spaces, and completed his Diplôme d’études supérieures spécialisées in 1952.
 Afterward, he worked for several years as an assistant and teacher in secondary schools.

 Afterwards he became a research intern at the CNRS in the Laboratoire de Probabilités at Université Paris IV in Paris, under the guidance of Robert Fortet.
 He served in the French military from 1960 to 1962.
 After returning to the CNRS in 1962, he began his doctoral studies under Fortet's supervision.
 During this period, he also sought advice from Laurent Schwartz.
 On December 18, 1967, he defended his dissertation Les éléments aléatoires vectoriels et leurs fonctionnelles caractéristiques and received the CNRS Bronze Medal for his work.

 In the late 1965 Badrikian received an invitation to the Université Blaise Pascal in Clermont-Ferrand, where he became a lecturer in 1968, a professor without chair in 1970, and a titular professor in 1972.
 He was instrumental in acquiring many books from the Russian school of mathematics for the university library.
 It was also particularly important to him to introduce young students to research.
 Between 1967 and 1969, he published articles on cylindrical measures and linear random functions, which were later compiled into a book titled Séminaire sur les fonctions aléatoires linéaires et les mesures cylindriques in 1970.
 During this time, French probabilists had frequent interactions, and probability theorists from Clermont-Ferrand, Lyon, and Dijon met quarterly.
 Badrikian also attended the NATO summer school on probabilistic methods in analysis and was a guest lecturer at Université du Québec, University of Toronto, and in Vienna.